Chinomnso-Okechukwu/Unit-3/README.md

 This is the flowchart for the initial algorithm for the login system which is shown and explained in the Development section.

 ![flow](flow.png)
+This is the flowchart of the algorithm for saving and reverting changes made in a QTableWidget.
+The algorithm is shown and explained in the Development section.

 ### Test Plan
 | Test Number | Description                                                                                  | Input Data/Instructions                                                                                                                   | Expected Results                                                                                                                                                              |